jeresig/ukiyoe-web/README.md

 **Required:**

-* `MONGO_URL`: The location of the MongoDB server and database where the site's data is stored.
+* `MONGODB_URL`: The location of the MongoDB server and database where the site's data is stored.

     Format: `mongodb://USERNAME:PASSWORD@SERVER:PORT/DATABASE`